 Help provide desperately needed supplies for people whose lives have been disrupted by war or disaster.

-The MCC Saskatchewan Relief Sale & Auction raises money for MCC projects around the world.
+The MCC Saskatchewan Relief Sale and Auction raises money for MCC projects around the world.
 For over 50 years this has been MCC Saskatchewan's largest fundraising event of the year.

 Ontario contains one-fifth of the world’s fresh surface water, yet many First Nations communities in the province struggle with accessing clean and safe drinking water.